The Code of Student Conduct regulations prohibit misconduct involving alcohol, including, but not limited to:

 Residential Life policies regarding fire safety include:

-- Because of the possible danger associated with their use or possession, the following items (this is not an exhaustive list) must be prohibited in all areas:
+- The following items are prohibited in all areas due to the possible danger associated with their use or possession (this is not an exhaustive list):

 - To slow the spread of a fire, no item can hang down from the ceiling or be draped across a ceiling, and no item can cover lights or sprinklers.